 Optional hardware-specific setup. - Call

-After everything is set up, control is passed to your program’smain()
+After everything is set up, control is passed to your program’smain()function.

 Where is Startup Code Found?